RounakMishra06/RounakMishra06/README.md

 👋 Welcome to My GitHub

-Hi, I'm Rounak Mishra, a Computer Science Engineering undergraduate at Galgotias University.
+Hi, I'm Rounak Mishra, a prefinal-year Computer Science Engineering undergraduate at Galgotias University.
-I’m passionate about software development, full-stack web applications, and open-source contributions.
+I’m passionate about software development, full-stack web applications, and open-source collaboration.

-Skills: JavaScript, React, Node.js, Express, MongoDB, HTML, CSS, Python, Java
+With practical experience in JavaScript, React, Node.js, Express, MongoDB, HTML, CSS, Python, and Java, I enjoy designing and developing efficient, scalable, and user-centric solutions.

-Projects: Web applications, utility tools, and collaborative open-source contributions

-Experience: Web development internships | Contributor to developer communities
+I’ve built and contributed to real-world web applications, automation tools, and open-source projects, and actively participate in developer communities and hackathons.

+My areas of interest include:

+Data Structures & Algorithms

+Cybersecurity

-Areas of Interest: Data Structures & Algorithms, Cybersecurity, Artificial Intelligence & Machine Learning
+Artificial Intelligence & Machine Learning

- I’m continuously learning, building real-world projects, and open to exciting collaboration opportunities.
+I’m a continuous learner driven by curiosity and innovation — always eager to collaborate on impactful projects that combine technology and creativity.

 ## **Tech Stack**